drkumarnandan/pLM4CPPs/README.md

 ### Making Predictions
 Use the following Python script to make predictions:

-Note: This script will output the `predictions.csv` file that will contain the following columns:
+Note: This script will output a predictions.csv file containing the following columns:
 - `Prediction`: `1` for Cell Penetrating Peptides and `0` for Non-Cell Penetrating Peptides.

-If the model is missing, users can train it using the provided code and then use it for predictions.
+If the model is missing, users can train it using the provided code in **`notebooks/`** and then use it for predictions.

 ```python